-- 2.a.
-As a priority preference, explore opportunities to rehabilitate and redevelop existing developed areas within the city (i.e., downtown) as well as within planned growth areas. - 2.b.
-Seek a pattern of land use that will sustain and improve the downtown. - 2.c.
+2.a.
+As a priority preference, explore opportunities to rehabilitate and redevelop existing developed areas within the city (i.e., downtown) as well as within planned growth areas.

+Chapter 8 - Land Use

+2.b.
+Seek a pattern of land use that will sustain and improve the downtown.

+2.c.
 Explore opportunities to identify logical expansion areas along the city's boundaries (City Growth Areas) in cooperation with neighboring towns.

-- 2.d.
-Focus new growth, whether it is infill development or new development on the edge of the City, to locations where adequate public facilities and services can be cost-effectively provided or expanded. - 2.e.
-Encourage a pattern of land use and street design that will allow for the use of multiple modes of transportation, both motorized and non-motorized. - 2.f.
-When new roads are necessary to facilitate growth, encourage designs that provide functional connectivity with the existing road network. - 2.g.
-Utilize a variety of planning tools such as area development plans and land division regulations to minimize land use conflicts. - 2.h.
-Encourage land division layouts that incorporate the preservation of valued community features (e.g., parks, natural features, historic buildings, etc.) that fit within the character of the neighborhood, and that are suited to the specific location in which the development is proposed. - 2.i.
-In order to protect property values and encourage quality design, consider establishing design review guidelines for the layout and appearance of buildings, signage, parking lots, landscaping, etc., for proposed intensive land uses such as commercial, industrial, institutional, or multi-family, or mixed-use development.
+2.d.
+Focus new growth, whether it is infill development or new development on the edge of the City, to locations where adequate public facilities and services can be cost-effectively provided or expanded.

+2.e.
+Encourage a pattern of land use and street design that will allow for the use of multiple modes of transportation, both motorized and non-motorized.

+2.f.
+When new roads are necessary to facilitate growth, encourage designs that provide functional connectivity with the existing road network.

+2.g.
+Utilize a variety of planning tools such as area development plans and land division regulations to minimize land use conflicts.

+2.h.
+Encourage land division layouts that incorporate the preservation of valued community features (e.g., parks, natural features, historic buildings, etc.) that fit within the character of the neighborhood, and that are suited to the specific location in which the development is proposed.

+2.i.
+In order to protect property values and encourage quality design, consider establishing design review guidelines for the layout and appearance of buildings, signage, parking lots, landscaping, etc., for proposed intensive land uses such as commercial, industrial, institutional, multi-family, or mixed-use development.